-Alternate locations must be considered to provide enough room to space students at 13-foot intervals.
+The auditorium was evaluated as a space to enable choir to continue with approximately 30 students.
+There is more than enough room to space students at 13-foot intervals.
 This is the newest information from a Canadian study performed during singing activities.
-The ventilation in the room must be adequate to dilute any concentrations and reduce potential dose.
-There are face coverings available to facilitate singing and that is another layer of protection to reduce potential risk as an added precaution.
-If this can't be attained, singing should be suspended for the time being.
+The ventilation is that room also seems to be adequate to dilute any concentrations and reduce potential dose.
+There are face coverings available to facilitate singing and that is another layer of protection to reduce potential risk.